 It should be noted that the AHS and ICSM PCTMSL considers the supplied vertical separation grid to be “experimental” and “unsupported” until further work can be done to help verify/improve the method of creation and further determine/improve the accuracy of the grid.
 There are a number of limitations to consider with regard to the accuracy of the grid and its transformations which are detailed in the user manual and disclaimer.

-The tool includes transformations between data referenced to the GRS80 ellipsoid (realised through GDA94), Lowest Astronomical Tide (LAT), MSL, the Australian Height Datum (AHD), Highest Astronomical Tide (HAT) and other vertical datums of user interest (and vice versa).
+The tool includes transformations between data referenced to the GRS80 ellipsoid (GDA94) / WGS84 ellipsoid (WGS84), Lowest Astronomical Tide (LAT), Mean Sea Level (MSL), the Australian Height Datum (AHD), Highest Astronomical Tide (HAT) and other tidal vertical datums of user interest (and vice versa).

 AusCoastVDT provides file-based vertical transformations via a vertical separation grid file or a block shift, and geographic point based transformations (typed or map click) via a vertical separation grid file (figure 1).
-A coarse vertical separation grid file with fifteen reference surfaces is provided in the tool, along with the capability for users to supply alternative vertical separation grids.
+A coarse vertical separation grid file with fifteen reference surfaces is provided in the tool, along with the capability for users to supply alternative vertical separation grids (please see the Resources section below).
 The applicable area of the supplied vertical separation grid (figure 2) is from approximately 20km inland of the coastline to approximately the 500m bathymetric contour.

 The key applications driving the development of this tool and the facilitation of seamless coastal elevation datasets are studying the impacts of sea level rise and storm surge inundation modelling.
 Other applications benefiting include tsunami inundation modelling, coastal zone management, marine boundary delimitation, habitat restoration, erosion studies, coastal ecosystem modelling, beach renourishment projects, coastal construction and development, shoreline change analysis, as well as building and maintaining the national DEM.